dajhub/dajhub.github.io/content/blog/debian-unstable/index.md

 tags = ["debian"]
 +++

 Debian is often chosen for its stability and for a system that just works.
-However, that stability often means that packages can often become out of date.
+However, that stability often means that packages can become out of date.
 Moving to the **unstable** branch might be an option.

 <!-- more -->